linode/docs/docs/products/networking/nodebalancers/guides/manage/index.md

 ### Unassign the Firewall

-1. Navigate to the **NodeBalancer** page in the Cloud Manager and select the NodeBalancer that has the firewall you wish to unassign.
+1. Navigate to the **NodeBalancer** page in Cloud Manager and select the NodeBalancer that has the firewall you wish to unassign.

 1. Navigate to the **Settings** tab.
 In the *Firewall* section, click **Unassign**.